ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #activity-tracker-options}

-There are no other IA< logging options here – this is a default logging capability
+There are no other IBM Cloud IAM logging options here – this is the default and built-in logging capability.

 ### Best Practices
 {: #activity-best-practices}

- - Use of Activity Tracker auditing in regulated environment or compliance auditing is a must. - Forwarding of Activity Tracker logs to a Security Event and Information Management (SIEM) platform, if a customer is using a SIEM
+ - Use of Activity Tracker auditing in regulated environment or compliance auditing is a must
+ - Forwarding of Activity Tracker logs to a Security Event and Information Management (SIEM) platform, if a customer is using a SIEM.

 ### Solutioning Guidance
 {: #activity-guidance}